Flower - Carnation (signifies deep love and fidelity)

 National Corn Chip Day

 National Jigsaw Puzzle Day - Jigsaw puzzles are fun to do on a day when it's too cold to be outside.
+If you don't have any puzzles, you can also do them online.
+One good place for online jigsaw puzzles is Jigidi.
 See Puzzle Scrapbook Ideas.

 Baseball Hall of Fame Day - This was established in 1936.
 See Baseball Scrapbook Ideas.

 Seeing Eye Dog Day - The Seeing Eye was incorporated in 1929 in Nashville, Tennessee to train guide dogs for the blind.
-See The Seeing Eye for more info.
+Go to The Seeing Eye for more info.

 Freethinkers Day - Thomas Paine was born on this day in 1736.
 He was the author of The Declaration of Independence and the first to use the phrase 'these United States of America'.
 He was one of the earliest advocates for freeing slaves and for basic human rights.